 This Course will initiate student-teachers to understand learning theories and as these translate into teaching and learning actions.
-Assessment of learning as a continuous process is also focused.
-The course also needs to focus on the PwD as Learner and their special education needs that teacher needs to address in diverse education settings.
+Assessment of learning as a continuous processis also focused.
+The course also needs to focus on the PwD as Learner and their specialeducation needs that teacher needs to address in diverse education settings.

-After completing this course the student-teachers will able to
+After completing this course the student-teachers will able to:

-• Comprehend the theories of learning and intelligence and their applications for teaching children
+• Comprehend the theories of learning and intelligence and it's applications for teaching children.

-- Analyse the different learning proceses their, nature and theoretical perspective. - Describe the stages of teaching and learning and the role of teacher - Situate self in the teaching learning process - Analyze the scope and role of assessment in teaching learning.
+- Analyse the different learning processes. - Describe the stages of teaching and learning and the role of teacher - Situate self in the teaching learning process

+• Analyze the scope and role of assessment in teaching learning process in order to introduce dynamic assessment scheme for educational set up towards enhanced learning.